 Navigating a Tougher Regulatory Landscape

 Audit regulation is becoming more complex and costly.
-Firms must comply with evolving accounting standards (AASB 15, AASB 16), new quality management systems under ASQM 1, and heightened expectations from regulators like ASIC and the ATO.
+Firms must comply with evolving accounting standards (AASB 2023-5, AASB 2024-4, AASB 2026-1), quality management systems under ASQM 1, and heightened expectations from regulators like ASIC and the ATO.

 Meeting these standards requires significant investment in: